How do I get into children's books?

 Will you illustrate my book?

-Only if the project interest me and if Teresa approves.
-She has the final say in all book related projects.
+Only if the project interests me and if Jennie approves.
+She has the final say in all book-related projects.

 How do I get an agent?